Kate Bush: 1973–1977: Career beginnings

 The British record industry was reaching a point of stagnation.
-Progressive rock was popular and visually oriented rock performers were growing in popularity, thus record labels looking for the next big thing were considering experimental acts.
+Progressive rock was popular, and visually-oriented rock performers were becoming increasingly popular; consequently, record labels looking for the next big thing were considering experimental acts.
 Bush was put on retainer for two years by Bob Mercer, managing director of EMI's group-repertoire division.
-Mercer believed that Bush's material was good enough to release, but he also believed that should the album fail, it would be demoralising, and if it were successful, Bush was too young to handle this.
+Although Mercer believed that Bush's material was good enough to release, he was also of the opinion that should the album fail, it would be demoralising, and that if it were successful, Bush was too young to handle this.
 In a 1987 interview, Gilmour disputed this version of events, blaming EMI for initially using the "wrong" producers.

 EMI gave Bush a large advance, which she used to enroll in interpretive dance classes taught by Lindsay Kemp, a former teacher of David Bowie, and mime training with Adam Darius.
 For the first two years of her contract, Bush spent more time on schoolwork than recording.
 She left school after doing her mock A-Levels and having gained ten GCE O-Level qualifications.

 Bush wrote and recorded demos of almost 200 songs, some of which circulated as bootlegs.
 From March to August 1977, she fronted the KT Bush Band at public houses in London.
-The band included Del Palmer (bass), Brian Bath (guitar), and Vic King (drums).
+The band included Del Palmer (bass), Brian Bath (guitar) and Vic King (drums).
 She began recording her first album in August 1977.